CiscoISE/terraform-provider-ciscoise/docs/resources/system_certificate.md

   It manages read, update and delete operations on Certificates.
   Update a System Certificate.
   NOTE:
   Renewing a certificate will cause an application server restart on the selected node.
+  NOTE:
+  Request Parameters accepting True and False as input can be replaced by 1 and 0 respectively.
   This resource deletes a System Certificate of a particular node based on a given HostName and ID.
 ---

 # ciscoise_system_certificate (Resource)

 It manages read, update and delete operations on Certificates.

 - Update a System Certificate.

 NOTE:
 Renewing a certificate will cause an application server restart on the selected node.

+NOTE:
+Request Parameters accepting True and False as input can be replaced by 1 and 0 respectively.

 - This resource deletes a System Certificate of a particular node based on a given HostName and ID.

 ## Example Usage